-Again, because creatine can be quickly and easily synthesized in the lab from sarcosine and cyanamide, it is generally considered vegan-friendly.
-That's because neither compound is typically derived directly from animal products.
+Yes, creatine is vegan-friendly.
+It can be quickly and easily synthesized in the laboratory from sarcosine and cyanamide, and neither of these compounds is typically derived directly from animal products.

 If I were to recommend one supplement for vegans who train, my choice might surprise you: I'd say creatine monohydrate.

 What Are the Benefits?